mandatoryprogrammer/sonar.js/README.md

 # sonar
 A framework for identifying and launching exploits against internal network hosts.
-Works via WebRTC IP scanning combined with external resource fingerprinting.
+Works via WebRTC IP enumeration, WebSocket host scanning, and external resource fingerprinting.

 ## How does it work?
 Upon loading the sonar payload in a modern web browser the following will happen: